Call Now WhatsApp

 The subtropical climate of Fort Lauderdale—with its high humidity, salty air from the nearby Atlantic Ocean, and hurricane season—means material selection for bathrooms requires particular attention.
 Choosing appropriate materials can extend your bathroom’s lifespan and maintain its aesthetic quality despite challenging environmental conditions.

 Given Fort Lauderdale’s coastal VE flood zones and frequent thunderstorms during the rainy season (May to October), extra waterproofing measures like vapor barriers and sealed cabinetry are wise.
-Remodelling in neighborhoods close to water, such as Las Olas Isles or Rio Vista, demands careful material choices because salt air accelerates corrosion.
+Remodeling in neighborhoods close to water, such as Las Olas Isles or Rio Vista, demands careful material choices because salt air accelerates corrosion.
 Consulting a contractor familiar with Fort Lauderdale’s climate will help tailor your selections appropriately.

 Realistic Timeline for Bathroom Remodeling